ipfleming12/Hello_World/README.md

 Sample github entry
 Hi there!

 My name is Ian Fleming.
-I am a student at Iowa majoring in Business Analytics and Infomation Systems.
+I am a student at the University of Iowa majoring in Business Analytics and Infomation Systems.